Chef Visa Sponsorship Jobs in Florida

 Which companies sponsor visas for chefs in Florida?

 Large hospitality employers are the most consistent sponsors for chef roles in Florida.
 Disney World and Universal Orlando operate extensive culinary departments and have sponsored international kitchen staff.
-Marriott, Hilton, Hyatt, and Ritz-Carlton properties throughout Miami, Orlando, and Tampa have documented H-2B and H-1B filings for culinary positions.
+Marriott, Hilton, Hyatt, and Ritz-Carlton properties throughout Miami, Orlando, and Tampa have documented H-2B visa and H-1B visa filings for culinary positions.
 Independent fine dining groups occasionally sponsor at the executive chef level, though large hotel groups represent the majority of sponsorship activity.

 Which visa types are most common for chef roles in Florida?